Oceanic Geotherm

 # ------------------------------------------------------------------- #

-Now all required parameter and constants are defined to solve the 1-D temperature equation for each time step in a for
+With all parameters and constants defined, the equation can now be solved the 1-D temperature equation for each time step in a for

 loop.